solarisDigitalAssets/docs/docs/API_Guide.md

 #### Setup

-The corresponding Entity of type `PARTNER` MUST be registered.
+The corresponding Entity of type `PARTNER` or `BUSINESS` MUST be registered.

 To utilize this method, the partner MUST generate an _Approval key_ and store it.